Background

 Peripheral covered stent-grafts (e.g., subclavian/axillary/iliac)

-- Clinical exam plus DUS/CTA as anatomy dictates; ensure surveillance is feasible before choosing a stent-graft strategy.
-[1]
+- Clinical exam plus DUS or computed tomography angiography (CTA) as anatomy dictates; ensure surveillance is feasible before choosing a stent-graft strategy.
+(Rutherford 2018) (Gornik 2024)

-- CTA surveillance is required to assess for endoleak and device-related complications, with interval imaging based on institutional protocol and guideline principles.
-[19] [21]
+- CTA surveillance is required to assess for endoleak and device-related complications.
+For BTAI, imaging is typically recommended at 1 month and 12 months post-repair, with subsequent interval imaging based on institutional protocol and device stability.
+(Isselbacher 2022)π (Neschis 2008)

 Antithrombotic considerations